andikabahari/mern-jwt-auth/README.md

 ### Installation

-Install dependencies for this application.
+Install the dependencies for this application using _yarn_ with these commands.

 ```
-npm install
 npm run client-install
 npm run server-install
 ```